pblivin0x/blockchain-developer-bootcamp-final-project/README.md

 The [ConsenSys Blockchain Developer Bootcamp 2021](https://courses.consensys.net/courses/blockchain-developer-bootcamp-registration-2021) is ConsenSys Academy's flagship technical program.
 The course covers blockchain fundamentals, smart contracts (Solidity), developer tooling, and second order effects.
 The final project is to deploy a dApp with a set of smart contracts, tests, and a web interface.

 This dApp will utilize [Set Protocol V2](https://docs.tokensets.com/) to create a smart contract managed [Social Trading](https://docs.tokensets.com/#social-trading) Set.
-The Manager will call the Trade Module to execute atomic trades and rebalance the Set for all token holders.
+The Manager will call the Trade Module to execute atomic trades and change the underlying collateral in a Set for all token holders.
 The Streaming Fee Module accrues streaming fees for the Manager.

 ![](architecture.jpg)